tdixon97/reboost/docs/source/notebooks/reboost_hpge_tutorial.rst

 Before we can run any post-processing we need to run the Geant4 simulation.
 For this we follow the remage tutorial to generate the GDML geometry.
 We save this into the GDML file *cfg/geom.gdml* for use by remage.
-We also need to save the metadata dictonaries into json files (in the *cfg/metadata* folder as *BEGe.json* and *Coax.json*
+We also need to save the metadata dictionaries into json files (in the *cfg/metadata* folder as *BEGe.json* and *Coax.json*

 We use a slightly modified Geant4 macro to demonstrate some features of